-- Opportunities to see your child's class teacher before school starts on the playground for short messages, to share news or to arrange a convenient time for a meeting.
+- Opportunities to see your child's class teacher before school starts for short messages, to share news or to arrange a convenient time for a meeting.
 Teachers will always make time to see you should you ask to see them.
-Please telephone the school office if you cannot get to the playground - Teachers will meet parents of pupils receiving SEND support every term to discuss the key skills children are learning, the activities and support that they are receiving and to review the progress of the pupil. - The SENCO offers parent meeting opportunities throughout the year as needed to discuss progress or issues. - Termly open mornings/afternoons to view your child's work with them and share in their achievements - Regular newsletters from our Head Teacher are sent home.
-These outline key events and news about the school - Attending our weekly celebration assembly all parents are welcome to attend - A written report summarising your child's development will be sent to you in the Summer Term - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked please contact the school office for details - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds please contact Sian Ritson via the school office or e mail pta.balcombe@gmail.com - Parents are invited to express views through questionnaires.
+Please telephone the school office if you would like to make an appointment. - Teachers will meet parents of pupils receiving SEND support every term to discuss the key skills children are learning, the activities and support that they are receiving and to review the progress of the pupil. - The SENCO offers parent meeting opportunities throughout the year as needed to discuss progress or issues. - Termly open mornings/afternoons to view your child's work with them and share in their achievements - Regular newsletters from our Head Teacher are sent home.
+These outline key events and news about the school - A written report summarising your child's development will be sent to you in the Summer Term - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked please contact the school office for details - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds please contact Sian Ritson via the school office or e mail pta.balcombe@gmail.com - Parents are invited to express views through questionnaires.